 Notes regarding S/NS during the pandemic

-2020 has been a difficult yearfor many students and for many different reasons.
-In recognition of this, the University of Washington has allowed students to change their spring, summer, and autumn 2020 grades to S/NS (Satisfactory / Non-satisfactory) grading.
+2020 has been a difficult year for many students and for many different reasons.
+In recognition of this, the University of Washington has allowed students to change their spring 2020 through summer 2021 numerical grades to S/NS (Satisfactory / Non-satisfactory) grading instead.

 Courses from these quarters in which students earn an 'S' grade will count for major-specific degree requirements.
 These courses also will count as the prerequisites for other courses, even if the other course would normally require a minimum numerical grade.
 This is in contrast to the normal University policy which indicates that S/NS grades cannot count for degree requirements other than the 180-credit minimum needed to earn an undergraduate degree.

 How does this impact CSS admissions?

-For entry into all CSS major and minor programs:
+For entry into all undergraduate CSS major and minor programs:

 The Computing & Software Systems program at the University of Washington Bothell provides a wide variety of degrees that will help you enrich and develop your abilities.

 To learn more about how to apply to any of our degrees, please see their Admissions pages below: